Our Global Health & Corporate Responsibility (GH&CR) activities are centered around four key focus areas:

 Inspiring the next generation of scientists

 Through the Next Generation Scientist program, we invite talented young scientists and clinicians from LMICs to our Basel, Switzerland, campus for a three-month research internship.
-In 2018, we welcomed 20 top students from 11 emerging countries.
 Overall, more than 140 scientists and clinicians from 25 countries have participated in this program developed with the University of Basel.

 Tackling cardiovascular health in low-income settings

-The Novartis Foundation has two hypertension programs – Communities for Healthy Hearts in Ho Chi Minh City, Vietnam (CH2), and the Community-Based Hypertension Improvement Project (ComHIP) in Ghana – that are working to bring hypertension detection and management closer to local communities by maximizing screening and education opportunities through blood pressure checkpoints in local shops, pharmacies and other businesses.
+Two Novartis Foundation hypertension programs - Communities for Healthy Hearts in Ho Chi Minh City, Vietnam (CH2), and the Community-Based Hypertension Improvement Project (ComHIP) in Ghana, have brought hypertension detection and management closer to local communities through blood pressure checkpoints in local shops, pharmacies and other businesses.
+Digital technology connects new patients with the healthcare system for diagnosis and care.
+Both national governments have integrated elements of the programs into policy.

-Further, Better Hearts Better Cities is a health initiative to improve cardiovascular health in urban populations.
-In 2018, Better Hearts Better Cities covered 1.3 million people across three cities on three continents: Ulaanbaatar in Mongolia, Dakar in Senegal and Sao Paulo in Brazil.
+The Better Hearts Better Cities initiative builds on learnings from CH2 and ComHIP to improve cardiovascular health in urban populations in three cities on three continents.
+In 2018, it covered 1.3 million people across Ulaanbaatar in Mongolia, Dakar in Senegal and Sao Paulo in Brazil.

 Leveraging digital technology